 Raja is observed for 3 days, primarily by young girls and womenfolk.
 Women are given relief from their daily household chores like cooking, sweeping, cleaning, etc. Young girls bedeck themselves with beautiful ornaments and new clothes on the occasion of Raja.

 Women are pampered by their families during this auspicious time with varied sweets like Poda Pitha, Arisa Pitha, Kakra Pitha, Sara Puli, Chhena Poda, Chhena Puli, Saru Chakuli, and a variety of other traditional Odia sweets.
 A popular gift for girls is a pair of anklets made out of silver, as well as other ornaments.
 Women play cards and make merry together for the 3 days that are celebrated as Pahili Raja, Raja Sankranti, and Sesa Raja.

 An important Raja ritual is the building of swings for young girls everywhere, whether it is outdoors or just outside the house.
 Girls and young women play on these swings and enjoy the days which are dedicated to them.

-Festivals are meant to have fun and celebrate traditions, however, this festival also serves the purpose of educating children about their vibrant culture and traditions, and their wonderful history.
+Festivals are meant to have fun and celebrate traditions, however, this festival also serves the purpose of educating children about their vibrant culture and practices, and their wonderful history.
 Raja is no different.
-Through a festival that celebrates womanhood, the Odia society has managed to do away with the taboo topic i.e. the menstrual cycle and normalized having conversations on this topic.
+Through a festival that celebrates womanhood, the Odia society has managed to do away with the taboo topic i.e. the menstrual cycle, and normalized having conversations on this topic.